apache/mxnet/docs/python_docs/python/tutorials/getting-started/crash-course/6-trainNN.md

 #### Data inspection

-If we take a look at the dataset we find that the structure of the directories is as follows
+If you take a look at the dataset you find that the structure of the directories is as follows

 ```